FascodeNet/alterlinux/README.md

 ## build

 The following procedure is for building with the actual machine ArchLinux.

-If you build on Docker, please refer to [this procedure](https://github.com/SereneTeam/alterlinux/blob/dev/Howtobuild_on_docker.md).
+### Preparation

+There are two ways to build, using Arch Linux on the actual machine and building on Docker.
+The options of `build.sh` are common.

+#### Build on real machine
 You need to build in ArchLinux environment.
 Please install `archiso` package beforehand.

 ```bash
 git clone https://github.com/SereneTeam/alterlinux.git
 cd alterlinux
 ./build.sh
 ```

+#### Build on container
+If you build on Docker, please refer to [this procedure](https://github.com/SereneTeam/alterlinux/blob/dev/Howtobuild_on_docker.md).

 ### build.sh options